It's Nobody's Fault but Mine: Lyrics and composition

 "It's Nobody's Fault but Mine" tells of a spiritual struggle, with reading the Bible as the path to salvation, or, rather, the failure to read it leading to damnation.
-Johnson was blinded at age seven when his stepmother threw a caustic solution and his verses attribute his father, mother, and sister with teaching him how to read.
+Johnson was blinded at age seven when his stepmother threw a caustic solution and his verses credit his father, mother, and sister with teaching him how to read.
 The context of this song is strictly religious.
 Johnson's song is a melancholy expression of his spirit, as the blues style echoes the depths of his guilt and his struggle.
 An early review called the song "violent, tortured and abysmal shouts and groans and his inspired guitar playing in a primitive and frightening Negro religious song".

 In performing the song, Johnson alternated between vocal and solo slide-guitar melody lines on the first and second or sometimes third and fourth strings.
 Eric Clapton commented: "That's probably the finest slide guitar playing you'll ever hear.
 And to think that he did it with a penknife, as well."
 Johnson's guitar is tuned to an open D chord with a capo on the first fret and he provides an alternating bass figure with his thumb.